pingcap/tidb/docs/design/2019-04-11-indexmerge.md

 For the CNF items not covered by any index, we take them as table filters and convert them to selections on top of the scan node.
 For SQL `select * from t1 where (a < 10 or c >100) and b < 10`, only item `b < 10` can function as an index access condition, so we will use a single index lookup reader.

-To compare our demo implementation against the master branch, we set up a experiment for the CNF form.
+To compare our demo implementation against the master branch, we set up an experiment for the CNF form.
 The schema and test SQL form we defined are as below:

 ```
 Table Schema: